Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Introduction

 \section{Introduction}

 Modern \ac{IoT} techniques have paved the way for new applications in domains such as home automation, healthcare, agriculture, or industry~\citep{khannaInternetThingsIoT2020}.
 For instance, in the context of home automation, sensors can be used to automate (smart) lighting and (smart) heating.
 Another example is using sensor data for predictive maintenance to prevent machine failures and enhance productivity.
 Microcontrollers are a key building block of these \ac{IoT} applications, often equipped with sensors to measure parameters such as temperature, humidity, pressure, or vibrations.
 A key characteristic of such devices is that they generally have very limited computing and memory resources~\citep{ojoReviewLowEndMiddleEnd2018}.
-For instance, the broadly used open-source \emph{Arduino Uno R4 Minima} board is equipped with a 32-bit \emph{Renesas RA4M1} microcontroller and an \emph{Arm Cortex-M4} processor running at 48 MHz, 32 KB main memory (RAM), 256 KB flash storage, and 1 KB electrically erasable programmable read-only memory (EEPROM).
+For instance, the broadly used open-source \emph{Arduino Uno R4 Minima} board is equipped with a 32-bit \emph{Renesas RA4M1} microcontroller and an \emph{Arm Cortex-M4} processor running at 48 MHz, 32 KB main memory (RAM), 256 KB flash storage, and 1 KB electrically erasable programmable read-only memory (EEPROM)\todo[disable]{Nina: was übersehe ich hier?
+Im datasheet steht 256 kB Flash Memory 32 kB SRAM 8 kB Data Memory (EEPROM) https://docs.arduino.cc/resources/datasheets/ABX00080-datasheet.pdf}.
 There are also microcontrollers with even less memory and computing resources, such as the \emph{Arduino Nano} board.
 Furthermore, the available resources must be shared among the operating system, sensing data, data-processing programs, and machine learning models.
 Another characteristic is that \ac{IoT} microcontrollers are often designed for energy efficiency.
 This makes them well-suited for being deployed in remote locations, where a continuous power supply is not available.
 Under ideal conditions, such devices can run for several months or even years via batteries.
 Such applications are also supported by specialized communication protocols such as LoRa.\footnote{LoRa enables small volumes of data to be transferred over several kilometres~\citep{mayer2019lora}.}

 To minimize energy-intensive data transfers and to enable real-time processing, the on-site analysis of data on the \ac{IoT} device is preferable if possible.
 Embedding machine learning methods directly into \ac{IoT} nodes addresses this need.
 The key challenge in embedded machine learning is to minimize both compute and memory requirements to enable execution on resource-constrained devices while, at the same time, preserving model quality.
 This has given rise to the concept of \emph{\ac{tinyml}}~ models~\citep{pmlr-v97-gural19a,abs-2106-04008,bonsai_Kumar_2017,WardenSitunayake2019}.
 By sufficiently reducing resource demands, the ``tiny'' models can be run directly on the microcontrollers, enabling compact ``smart'' devices.
 An example of a corresponding \ac{IoT} application is sketched in Figure~\ref{fig:motovation_tinyml}.